designstem/projects/triangles/index.md

 -

-~As you probably know  by now, **every single polygon can be divided into triangles**.~
+~You should be aware by now that, **every polygon can be divided into triangles**.~

-~Since we already are familiar with triangles and how to solve them, **we can use triangles to solve the polygons**, too.~
+~Since we are already familiar with triangles and how to solve them, **we can use triangles to solve the polygons**, too.~

 &nbsp;